-Colleges must comply with federal law to enroll international students as provided FBA (LOCAL).
-An international student seeking appropriate F-1 or M-1 visa status to attend a college must:
+Eastfield College must comply with federal law to enroll international students as provided by the US Department of Homeland Security.
+An international student seeking appropriate F-1 or M-1 visa status to attend a college of the DCCCD must:

-In addition to the requirements stated above, an international student who wishes to transfer from another U.S. institution of higher education must present documentation indicating valid international student status, including pursuit of a full course of study during the term immediately preceding transfer from the institution last authorized by United States Citizenship and Immigration Services (USCIS).
+In addition to the requirements stated above, an international student must be in good academic standing (2.0 or better GPA) and also in valid F1 immigration standing as defined by U.S. Citizenship and Immigration Service (USCIS) who wish to transfer from another U.S. institution of higher education.
+Valid F1 immigration status inclues but is not limited to pursuit of a full course of study during the term immediately preceding transfer from the institution last authorized by The Student and Exchange Visitor Program (SEVP).

-An international student must enroll in a minimum of 12 credit hours and maintain full-time student status during each regular semester in order to maintain visa status.
-An international student who pursues an Associate Degree in Nursing, Vocational Nursing, or Associate Degree in one of the allied health fields of study, is considered a full-time student when the student's lecture, laboratory assignment and clinical work in clock hours are determined by the college to equal or exceed 12 credit hours.
-A college may also determine whether an international student who is enrolled in an intensive English program is a full-time student based upon the student's clock hours in this program.
+An international student must enroll in 12 hours or in a course load otherwise defined as full-time in accordance with USCIS F1 regulations as required for an F1 student to maintain full-time student status during each regular semester in order to maintain visa status.
+Therefore, an international student must be enrolled in and maintain a full course load as determined by each individual college program.
+For example, an international student who pursues an Associate Degree in Nursing, Vocational Nursing, or Associate Degree in one of the allied health fields of study, is considered a full-time student when the student's lecture, laboratory assignment and clinical work in clock hours are determined by the college to equal or exceed 12 credit hours.
+A college may also determine whether an international student who is enrolled in an intensive English program is a full-time student based upon the student's clock hours in class each week of the session in this program.

 After admission, international students must present scores from an assessment test approved by the Texas Higher Education Coordinating Board under the TSI unless otherwise exempt.
 If adequate scores are not demonstrated through assessment, the college shall require placement in any or all of the following courses: additional reading, English language or mathematic courses to meet course prerequisites.